 IMPAIRMENT–RELATED WORK EXPENSES

-If you are disabled, we may exclude from your earned income any out-of-pocket expenses you pay for certain items and services that relate to your disability that you need in order to work as long as the cost is reasonable.
+If you are a person with a disability, we may exclude from your earned income any out-of-pocket expenses you pay for certain items and services that relate to your disability that you need in order to work as long as the cost is reasonable.
 It does not matter if you also use these items and services for non-work activities.
 For example, we can deduct the costs of co-pays, medications, counseling services, car modifications, assistive technology that people with disabilities use for employment-related purposes; such as software applications, computer support services, and special tools which have been specifically designed to accommodate the person’s impairment or attendant care services.
-We call these expenses impairment-related work expenses (IRWE), and can deduct the cost of them as long as the cost is “reasonable”, that is, it represents the standard charge for the item or service in your community.
+We call these expenses impairment-related work expenses (IRWE) and can deduct the cost of them as long as the cost is “reasonable”, that is, it represents the standard charge for the item or service in your community.
 However, if somebody reimburses you for these expenses, we cannot exclude them from your earned income.

 We will exclude IRWE from your earned income when we figure your SSI monthly payment amount.
 This means your SSI benefit could go up.